runofthemill/simple-links/readme.txt

 * Flexible permissions

 <div>
-  The outputs, admin screens, and permissions are extendable for developers familiar with using filters.
+  The outputs, admin screens, and permissions are extend-able for developers familiar with using filters.
 </div>

 For developers docs see <a href="https://matlipe.com/simple-links-docs/simple-links-developer-docs/">https://matlipe.com/simple-links-docs/simple-links-developer-docs/</a>